 22. The placing of an order for the insertion of an advertisement shall amount to an acceptance of these conditions and any conditions stipulated on an order form or elsewhere by the Buyer shall be void insofar as they are inconsistent with these conditions.

-23. In the case of any advertisement placed by an advertising agency and/or the media buyer, the Advertiser, the Advertiser’s advertising agency, and/or the Advertiser’s media buyer shall as applicable each be a party to the contract in respect of the insertion of such advertisement and shall be jointly and severally liable to the Publisher in respect of all matters arising under the contract.
+23. In the case of any advertisement placed by an advertising agency and/or the media buyer, the Buyer, the Buyer's advertising agency, and/or the Buyer's media buyer shall as applicable each be a party to the contract in respect of the insertion of such advertisement and shall be jointly and severally liable to the Publisher in respect of all matters arising under the contract.
 The Advertiser’s advertising agency and/or the Advertiser’s media buyer shall be responsible for making the Advertisers aware of such liability and shall be deemed in all circumstances to be the agent of the Advertiser.